tinganho/connect-modrewrite/README.md

 In the example above, `modRewrite` take as an `Array` of rewrite rules as an argument.
 Each rewrite rule is a string with the syntax:
 `MATCHING_PATHS REPLACE_WITH [FLAGS]`.
 `MATCHING_PATHS` should be defined using a regex string.
 And that string is passed as an argument to the javascript `RegExp Object` for matching of paths. `REPLACE_WITH` is the replacement string for matching paths.
 Flags is optional and is defined using hard brackets.
-We currently only support the last flag `[L]`.
-Please give suggestions to more flags that makes sense for `connect-modrewrite`.

 ## Inverted URL matching
 Begin with `!` for inverted URL matching.